usrbinsam/usrbinsam.github.io/content/posts/fastapi-graphql.md

 }
 ```

+I could go into how this looks in code, but that is dependent on which GraphQL implementation you choose.

 ## The Problem

 I don't have a problem with GraphQL at all.
-It is a very powerful utility, and I would like to work on a GraphQL application one day.
-When the opportunity comes, I may even build one.
+It is a very powerful tool, and I would like to work on a GraphQL application one day.
+If the opportunity comes, I might even build one.

-However, if you're already on FastAPI, I don't see much advantage to adding GraphQL to the stack.
+However, if you're already on FastAPI, I don't see much advantage to adding GraphQL to your stack.

 ### Input Validation